SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 	2. I was interested in doing some similar things earlier, so this paper caught my eye.

 2. **How did you go about trying to understand the paper that you chose?
 What was your reading/understanding process like and why did you employ that strategy?**
-	1. Generally speaking, my strategy was to get background on the paper,
+	1. Generally speaking, my strategy was to get background on the topic (normally by reading the abstract) and then follow my curisity throughout
 	2. I read the abstract of the paper, then learned about the terms I didn't understand from the Introduction and *Materials and Methods* section.
 I also used the handy cmd-f functionality to search through the document.
 However, a lot of my time was spent looking at other articles online for deeper explanations.
 I then jumped

 3. **What did you find challenging about trying to understand your paper?
 Although the task may have felt generally challenging, try to get specific here.**